Critical Role: Licensed works and related products

-Critical Role's commercial success has led to many other related products, including a prequel comic series, art books, a novel, two campaign setting books (Critical Role: Tal'Dorei Campaign Setting and Explorer's Guide to Wildemount), and an animated series.
+Critical Role's commercial success has led to many other related products, including a prequel comic series, art books, a novel, two campaign setting books (Critical Role: Tal'Dorei Campaign Setting and Explorer's Guide to Wildemount), and two animated series (The Legend of Vox Machina and Mighty Nein).
 Hobby and toy stores sell miniatures and other collectibles related to Critical Role.